hackclub/hackclub/workshops/weather_grapher/README.md

 ![Image of Current User Interface](https://cloud-iqs31da3d.vercel.app/0user_interface.png)

 We're finally done with the HTML!
-It's time to tackle the Javascript.
+It's time to tackle the JavaScript.

 # JavaScript
 Yay!
 Now that we've finished writing HTML, it's time to start making it work with JavaScript.